AI Workflows

 Step Dependencies

-• Chaining - Design steps that build on previous outputs using {{step-previous}} or specific step references like {{step-1}}
+• Chaining - Design steps that build on previous outputs using {{step-previous}} or specific step references like {{step-1}} or named variables like {{summary}}

 • Error Handling - Include validation steps that can detect and respond to problems in earlier steps